-Abbey IS have been supplying tools to some of the most well known blue chip companies within the manufacturing sector, including auto assembly, gas & oil industry, heavy plant manufacturers and aerospace.
+Abbey Industrial Solutions have been supplying tools to some of the most well known blue chip companies within the manufacturing sector, including auto assembly, gas & oil industry, heavy plant manufacturers and aerospace for a number of years.
 For those businesses where precision and reputation is paramount, Abbey offer a considerable wealth of expertise.
 Abbey can create a bespoke service and calibration plan, advise on tooling procurement and even assist with a specific challenge.
-Renowned for innovation, their qualified, manufacturer trained engineers are often consulted about specific issues.
+Renowned for innovation, Abbey’s qualified, manufacturer trained engineers are often consulted about specific issues.

-Being an independent supplier means they can offer a truly unbiased approach, a valuable asset for those investing considerable sums in tooling.
+Being an independent supplier allows Abbey to offer a truly unbiased approach, a valuable asset for those investing considerable sums in tooling.
 Customers are assured of straightforward, expert input.

 For more information drop us an email at firstname.lastname@example.org